giubbilo/C_programming_exercises/README.md

 Hi all, this is my first repository on GitHub and I would like to help you understand the C programming language with some "easy" exercises.

 Feel free to use my code.

+(Something is written in italian but it is easy to translate it and it could be a starting point to learn a new language)